ScriptX.Services :: An Introduction

 1. For ScriptX.Services for Cloud, request a subscription.

 2. For ScriptX.Services for Windows PC, you can use the evaluation license {3cfd70e2-f38f-4ab2-95f4-4ce4c1e39497} for testing content delivered from //localhost.
-The code here assumes that the license is already installed on the client PC.

 Define print parameters and print